abstract-333/referral-api/README.md

 ### Make migration for database:

 <strong>
-First Create dabatabas under "name".
+First Create database under "name".
 <br>
 Add this name and other properties to .env file, so that project could working properly.
 </strong>